microcmsio/react-hooks-use-modal/README.md

 A function to close modal.

 `domNode`
+Optional.
+Default value is 'root'.
 Modal component uses React-Portal.
 You can specify the output destination domNode with this argument

 `preventScroll`
 Optional to prevent scrolling while modal is open.
+Default value is false.

 ## Demo